QtOpenGL/QT5-QGLviewer-teapot/README.md

 # QT5-QGLviewer-teapot
-A barebone teapot based on QGLViewer
+A QT5 barebone teapot based on QGLViewer (works on Mac-High-Sierra and Windows10)
 ![myTeapot](gif/myGLTeapot0323.gif)

 ### References